Siphon880gh/notion-api-create-database-on-page/README.md

-# Notion Database Creator
+# Notion API - Create Database on Page

-This tool allows you to easily create Notion databases by generating JSON templates with ChatGPT and uploading them through the Notion API.
+Create Notion databases by generating JSON templates with ChatGPT and uploading them through the Notion API.

 ## 🎯 How It Works